Skip to main content

 What is a postal code?

-Introduced in 1959, a postal code refers to the coding system used by various countries throughout the world to simplify the processing and distribution of mail.
-Whether a package is shipped within a state, across a given country, or to another country entirely across the world, these combinations of numbers (and sometimes letters) form a specific identification code that allocates delivery points to a specific location.
+Whether a package is shipped within a state, across a given country, or to another country entirely across the world, the combinations of numbers (and sometimes letters) in a postal code form a specific identification code that allocates delivery points to a particular location.
+One postal code example is HP218R4.

 What is a zip code?